10 pay life insurance: What it is & how it works

 How cash value in a 10 pay life policy works

 Both 10 pay and traditional whole life policies have cash value.
 It will grow as you make payments and will increase with interest.
 As an added benefit, you’ll be able to take out loans against this cash value.
+But knowing which policy will yield a better cash value for you isn’t straightforward.

 With a 10 pay policy, your premiums are set and you’ll likely live the full 10 years and make all your premium payments.
 Since part of your premium will go toward your cash value, you can estimate pretty closely what the cash value on your policy will be.

 With a traditional whole life policy, the amount of premiums you pay and the cash value you accumulate will heavily depend on when you die.
-The longer you live, the more premiums you’ll pay, but the higher your cash value will be.
+The longer you live, the more premiums you’ll pay, and the higher your cash value will be.

 Let’s say you apply for whole life insurance when you’re 50 years old.
 When you apply, the insurer will calculate your life expectancy in order to set your rates — in other words, how much you’ll pay for your policy.